sysco-middleware/sysco-middleware.github.io/_posts/2019-07-23-GettingStartedWithProtobufGrpc.md

 ### 1.4.
 Typical applications that can be built with gRPC.
 The main usage scenario for gRPC are:
-- Efficiently connecting polyglot services in microservices style architecture
+- Efficiently connecting polyglot services in microservices style architecture.
 - Low latency, highly scalable, distributed systems.
 - Connecting mobile devices, browser clients to backend services
 - Designing a new protocol that needs to be accurate, efficient and language independent.